Kazagan/SortingAlgorithms/README.md

 Repository where I plan to write sorting algorithms in C to help better understand them.

-Int Comparisons are working now for equality, allowing me to assert on the arrays, so I can have a sort of unit test for the sorting library
+All sorting algorithms are currenetly being done for arrays of x type.
+Possibly to get a better understanding I will stretch to also sort linked lists.

 Steps:
 - [x] Assertion method to compare two arrays of x type